awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. Complete the steps in [Prerequisites](#how-to-create-pipeline-prerequisites)\.

 1. Create or identify a build project in AWS CodeBuild\.
-For more information, see [Create a Build Project](create-project.md)\.
+For more information, see [Monitoring AWS CodeBuildCreate a Build Project](create-project.md)\.
 **Important**
 The build project must define build output artifact settings \(even though AWS CodePipeline will override them\)\.
 For more information, see the description of `artifacts` in [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.